Graduate Research Team and alumni

 luisa perez lacera

-Luisa is a psychology major at WPI and will be joining the LST Masters program in the fall of 2020.
-She has worked on the WLCP project for several years.
+Luisa graduated with her Masters student in the Learning Sciences and Technologies program.
+She was a psychology major at WPI prior to joining the LST Masters program in the fall of 2020.
+She worked on the WLCP project for several years.

 Katie Drzewiecki was a Learning Sciences & Technologies masters student at WPI.
 She received her B.S. in Statistics and her B.S. in Psychology from Arizona State University in 2017 where she was a prominent member of the Social Addictions Impulse Lab and a professional tutor for high school and college aged students.
 Making the jump from alcohol and addictions research to learning sciences and technologies research was quite the experience!
 In 2019 she moved to Worcester to begin her graduate school journey with her two cats and four snakes.
 Her current research aims to develop interactive data analytics dashboards that display the clickstream log data from From Here to There in a way that is both easily interpretable and actionable for the teachers who will use those dashboards.